How to get a cat into a carrier: 7 steps to success with tips from our vet

 A blanket can also help reduce the nervousness, stress, and anxiety that can happen when you reach your destination and your cat is confronted with unfamiliar sights, sounds and smells.

-Now that your kitty is as familiar and comfortable with their carrier as possible, let’s take a look at the two main ways you can put your feline friend inside.
+Now that your kitty is as familiar and comfortable with their carrier as possible, it’s time to take a look at how to get a cat into a carrier.
+There are two main ways you can put your feline friend inside.

 If you’re going to opt for the head-first technique, you’ll want to make sure you have the carrier door open and ready to go as this will help make your life easier.
 Once you’ve done that, follow these steps: